Indyandie/dwarflight/src/content/docs/docs/start.md

 ---
 title: Getting Started
+sidebar:
+  order: 1
 ---

-This repo aims to simplify some Starlight components to make customization easier with HTML, Tailwind/CSS, and vanilla JS.
+This repo _aims_ to **simplify** _some_ Starlight components to make customization easier with HTML, Tailwind/CSS, and vanilla JS.

 ## Overrides